magicmq/pyspigot-documentation/README.md

 ## Links

 - PySpigot's GitHub repository can be viewed [here](https://github.com/magicmq/pyspigot).
+- Also check out Jython on Github [here](https://github.com/jython/jython).
 - JavaDocs for the project can be viewed [here](https://javadocs.magicmq.dev/pyspigot/).

-- Check out PySpigot on GitHub [here](https://github.com/magicmq/PySpigot).
+## Licensing

-- Also check out Jython on Github [here](https://github.com/jython/jython).
+Please check out the [License Info](#license.md) page for information on licensing.